openconfig/ygnmi/README.md

 For the most up-to-date documentation of the generator commands and flags: use the built-in `help` command.
 An example generation script is located at internal/exampleoc/gen.sh.

-Not all ygot generator flags are supported ygnmi.
-Notably ygnmi makes to two important assumptions about the generated code:
+Not all ygot generator flags are supported by ygnmi.
+Notably ygnmi makes two important assumptions about the generated code:

 1. Path compression is enabled.
 2. PreferOperationState is selected.